Published by Jeremy. Last Updated on June 26, 2020.

 When it comes to restaurants with multiple locations, it is fairly easy to write off other branches as duplicates of the same model with the same menu and offering.
 After all, this has been the model for chains and franchises for decades.

-But for Park Bruges in Highland Park, sister restaurant of Point Brugge in Point Breeze, and Brugge on North in the North Side the subtle differences make this restaurant almost a unique entity in and of itself.
+But for Park Bruges in Highland Park, sister restaurant of Point Brugge in Point Breeze, the subtle differences make this restaurant almost a unique entity in and of itself.

 The Signature Mussels with Your Favorite Thai Curry